paramraghavan/sparksql-awsglue/help/quick101-spark/first-spark.md

 - Spark natively supports accumulators of numeric types (int, float) and programmers can add support for **new custom types using
 AccumulatorParam class of PySpark**.
 - Accumulators do not change the lazy evaluation model of Spark.
-If they are being updated within an operation on an DD, their value is only updated once that DD is computed as part of an action.
+If they are being updated within an operation on an RDD, their value is only updated once that RDD is computed as part of an action.
 - Computations inside transformations are evaluated lazily, so unless an action happens on an RDD the transformations are not executed.
 As a result of this, accumulators used inside functions like map() or filter() wont get executed unless some action applied on the RDD.
 Spark guarantees to update accumulators inside actions only once. **Always use accumulators inside actions ONLY (ex - foreach)**.